The Potential of Coordinated Gravitational-Wave Followup for Improving Kilonova Detection Prospects: Lessons from

-In order to analyze the efficiency of the search for the GW190425 EM counterpart we collected pointing and photometric data of infrared, optical and ultraviolet observations obtained as followup of GW190425 up to 2019 April 30, 23:57:21 UTC, which were reported in one of the following sources (removing duplicate reports of the same observations): The {\tm} (1419 observations reported retroactively), 122 GCN circulars (1339 observations), the MASTER global robotic net \citep[MASTER-Net;][]{master_robotic_net} website\footnote{\url{http://observ.pereplet.ru/}} (4491 observations), the \cite{coulter_analysis_2024} report on the One-meter Two-hemispheres (1M2H) followup (345 observations), and the \cite{smartt_ps_atlas} report of the Panoramic Survey Telescope and Rapid Response System (PAN-STARRS) and the Asteroid Terrestrial-impact Last Alert System (ATLAS) followup (6631 observations).
-In total, 14255 unique observations were collected, including time stamps, limiting magnitudes, and bands used.
-Instrument footprints and fields of view (FOVs) were taken from the {\tm} when available, from GCN reports when provided there, and from instrument-specific websites and publications otherwise (all references are provided in Table \ref{tab:observations_summary}).
+In total, 8258 unique observations were collected, including time stamps and bands used.
+Limiting magnitudes are available for all except for the pointings of the Corrector de Optica \'{A}ctiva y de Tilts al L\'{ı}mite de dIfracci\'{o}n \citep[COATLI;][]{2019GCN.24239....1W}, the Korea Microlensing Telescope Network \citep[KMTNet;][]{2019GCN.24216....1K} and Pan-STARRS in the the $z$-band, which we include here for coverage analysis only.
+Instrument footprints and fields of view (FOVs) for all pointings analyzed here were taken from the {\tm} when available, from GCN reports when provided there, and from instrument-specific websites and publications otherwise (all references are provided in Table \ref{tab:observations_summary}).
 Some galaxy-targeted searches provided target galaxy names rather than exact coordinates pointed to.
 In such cases, we obtained the galaxy coordinates from the Galaxy List for the Advanced Detector Era (GLADE) catalog \citep{dalya_glade2p3} or the SIMBAD Astronomical Database \citep{simbad} and assumed the target galaxies were positioned at the center of the observed footprint.
 A summary of the observations and instruments used in this analysis is presented in Table \ref{tab:observations_summary}, and the full list of all pointings gathered is presented in Table \ref{tab:all_obs}.

 \startlongtable